This is the story of how I found

 A moment later they all collapse into nightmare visions from beyond the stars, dark voids and forms unimaginable and equations incomprehensible flash through their minds for what seems like a year, but lasts five minutes.

 Upstairs Francois tries to pick all seven doors, and fails most.
-His first successful attempt leads to him finding 47sp bundled up in a dirty pair of undergarments beneath the mattress, but as he turns to leave, a drunken prostitute who looks well overdue for retirement leans into the door and asks if he’s ready for her.
+His first successful attempt leads to him finding 47sp bundled up in a dirty pair of undergarments beneath the mattress, but as he turns to leave, a drunken sex worker who looks well overdue for retirement leans into the door and asks if he’s ready for her.
 Francois plays along and manages to sneak out while she stumbles and gyrates onto the bed.

 The pile around the bar begins to moan and untangle, Switzer pulls himself up behind the bar again with fresh vomit plastering his shirt against his chest and stomach.
 He stares at the bottle and then Three Beard, and says, “Whatever Rudolfo has gotten himself into, it’s some bad business.
 If anyone has an idea where he is, it’ll be the barge gypsies, you’ll find them easy enough, just go down the docks.”